sk-ruban/notes/Books/The Unfinished Revolution - Sun Yat-Sen.md

 * _1901_ - Cixi issued decree for modern reforms
 * New modern army in 1903 with officers from gentry + Japanese training
 * _1905_ discontinuation of national exams, students encouraged to study abroad -> Chinese students in Japan became nationalistic and less willing to tolerate the monarchy
-* Sun was sleeping with the 14 year old landlord’s daughter from _1900 -1902_
+* Sun was sleeping with the landlord’s daughter from _1900 -1902_
 * Sun went to Vietnam in _1902_ but the French didn’t want to encourage foreign powers into Southern China and thus forbade the shipment of arms
 * 5 power constitution proposed by Sun in _1906_ - legislative, executive, judicial, examination yuan and censorate yuan (check on corruption)
 * All but 14 of the intellectual students left Sun revolutionary alliance (Zhongguo Tongmenghui)
 * Arab labourers and Nehru celebrated Japan’s defeat of Russia
-* 1905 Boycott of US goods by Chinese
+* _1905_ - Boycott of US goods by Chinese
 * Sun made Singapore his HQ for revolution
 - - - -
 ## Chapter 6 - A Marriage of Convenience